PGCert

 • The programme will use case studies of large-scale public/cultural projects like the Unilever series in Tate Modern's Turbine Hall, and the Fourth Plinth project in Trafalgar Square.
 Many of the sessions will take place in a museum or gallery (for example, Tate, the V&A, National Gallery), where you'll be able to carry out practical research.
 You'll also be able to meet and engage with potential professional contacts in different departments.

-The programme is made up of two 30-credit modules, which you can also take as standalone short courses:
+The programme is made up of two 30-credit modules:

 • Museums & Galleries as Creative Entrepreneurs (Autumn term)